obokhove/EagreEUEID20202023/HPCresults/readme.md

  $ module add apptainer
  $ module add anaconda
 ```
+(Junho: Any directory where you are.)

 3. Install Firedrake using Singularity ( ONNO: unclear: from which directory are commands typed? )
 ```Python
   $ cd /nobackup/cscmaw/firedrake
   $  apptainer pull docker://firedrakeproject/firedrake
   ```
+(Junho: Type them from a directory where you are now. cd /nobackup/cscmaw/firedrake means you move to "/nobackup/cscmaw/firedrake" where you made the directory at the first step.)

-4. When finishing the installation, a Firedrake image named firedrake_latest.sif is made.
+4. When finishing the installation, a Firedrake image named firedrake_latest.sif is made at /nobackup/cscmaw/firedrake.
-After that, move the Firedrake image into a directory where you want to compute.
+After that, move the Firedrake image from /nobackup/cscmaw/firedrake into a directory where you want to compute.

 ( ONNO: unclear: from which directory are commands typed? )